Getting help when you are facing financial difficulties

 Reduced working hours

-Ciara never had any money concerns until her work hours and salary was reduced.
-This caused her to struggle to meet her mortgage repayments.
+Ciara never had any money concerns until her work hours and salary were reduced.
+This left her struggling to meet her mortgage repayments.

 Ciara read about the Mortgage Arrears Resolution Process (MARP) online and called us to find out more about it.

-Our customer service agent explained the process and offered help to complete a Standard Financial Statement (SFS).
-Following receipt of the completed SFS, Pepper reviewed Ciara’s financial circumstances and came to an arrangement which allowed her to make reduced monthly repayments for a period until her situation improved.
+Our customer services team explained the process and offered help to complete a Standard Financial Statement (SFS).
+Once we had received the completed SFS, we reviewed Ciara’s financial circumstances.
+We agreed an arrangement which allowed her to make reduced monthly repayments for a period until her situation improved.

-If you have missed a payment or think that you will, you should fill out an SFS as soon as possible.
-You can find more information on our dedicated support page.
+If you have missed a payment or think you are likely to, you should talk to us and fill out an SFS as soon as possible.

 Gary & Sarah’s story